 Like a hammer in a toolbox, machine learning (ML) is a specific tool within the broader scope of artificial intelligence (AI).
 ML is a technique that focuses on developing algorithms and models for learning and adapting to tasks and data.
 Artificial intelligence encompasses a wide range of techniques and aims to create intelligent machines capable of human-like intelligence.

-As the data in your organization expands in both complexity and size, the integration of automated and intelligent systems becomes crucial for you to streamline tasks, extract value, and derive actionable insights that lead to improved outcomes.
+As the data in your organization expands in both complexity and size, artificial intelligence and machine learning become crucial for you to perform complex tasks such as decision making, data analysis, and streamlining operations.

 Machine learning is a subset of artificial intelligence focused on the development of algorithms and models that enable computers to learn and make predictions or decisions without being explicitly programmed.
 So, instead of relying on your instructions, ML systems learn from data and improve their performance over time through experience.